 So, in essence, is Cocker Spaniel tail docking recommended or not?

-There is certainly no health risk to your dog by leaving his beautiful long tail as it is, so you've no worries there.
+Your dog has no health risk by leaving his beautiful long tail as it is, so you've no worries there.

 Tail docking in dogs and puppies is very common, and breeders remove their puppy's tails within the first week of birth.

-This is mainly tradition, as it helps to create the standard cocker 'look', especially in the show cocker.
+This is mainly tradition, as it helps create the standard cocker 'look', especially in the show Cocker Spaniel.

-However, where the cocker spaniel is used in the field (hunting, shooting, etc.) and rummaging amongst the undergrowth, there is a risk that the tail gets snagged or badly damaged.
+However, where the dog is used in hunting, there's a risk that the tail becomes snagged or badly damaged.

-Working dogs with tails intact very often return home with their tail damaged and bleeding, and if it's damaged often enough, the dog may need to have his tail docked.
+Working dogs with tails often return home with their tail damaged and bleeding; if it's damaged often enough, the dog may need to have his tail docked.